Barbary macaques in Gibraltar: Tourism

 The macaques' contact with large numbers of tourists was causing the integrity of their social groups to break down, as they began to become dependent on humans.
-This induced the monkeys to forage in the town, resulting in damage to buildings, clothing, and vehicles.
+This induced the monkeys to forage in the city, resulting in damage to buildings, clothing, and vehicles.
 Close contact with humans has also led to the macaques learning how to open pockets and unzip handbags and rucksacks in order to steal food from humans.
 For these reasons, deliberately feeding the macaques in Gibraltar is now an offence punishable by law.
 Anyone caught feeding the monkeys is liable to be fined up to £4,000.

+In 2026 academic researchers concluded that Gibraltar's monkeys had learned to eat soil to counter the gut irritation caused by the consumption of salty and sugary foods, a behaviour known as geophagy.